linhlevandlu/MorphoSpecies_V2/Readme.txt

 ==================================================================
 Version 2.0
 ==================================================================
-- Design and implement the algorithm to remove the yellow lines.
+- Design and implement the algorithm to remove the yellow lines on the left part of image.